 By 1997 more people were watching Dinner for One (11.93 million) than the German Chancellor's New Year's Speech (9.28 million).

 It reached audience numbers of more than 13 million in 2003.

 As of 2015, it had been broadcast over 230 times in Germany.

-And on this New Year's Eve, like every New Year's Eve, millions of Germans will tune in to watch the same sketch.
+Like every New Year's Eve, in 2017 millions of Germans will tune in to watch the same sketch.